 Provides design examples for different construction materials and building configurations that demonstrate the design procedures used in the 2003 edition of the Provisions.
 (2006, 860 p).
 Available online and on CD through the FEMA Library.
 (Note: An updated version based on the 2009 Provisions is under development.)

 PowerPoint slides present earthquake engineering training based on the 2003 edition of the Provisions.
 Can be presented to engineers or architects by a qualified speaker, used by individuals for self-study, or incorporated into classroom instruction on earthquake-resistant design.
 (2007).
-Available on CD through the FEMA Library or online from the Building Seismic Safety Council.
+Available on CD through the FEMA Library.
 (Note: An updated version based on the 2009 Provisions is under development.)

 Attendees learn how to assess and analyze seismic risks; how to develop actionable plans for reducing and managing these risks; how to secure nonstructural elements of school facilities; and how to use “incremental seismic rehabilitation” as an affordable approach for protecting existing buildings and ensuring occupant safety.
 (2011, 1 hr).
 Available online as a recorded webinar, Earthquake Safety and Mitigation for School Buildings.

 |FEMA 395 Webinar|